-A. First and foremost, the government of an independent Vermont will be able to respond to the needs and desires of its citizens better than it can if Vermont remains a part of the U.S. Empire.
-Because it is dependent upon the U.S. imperial machine for its livelihood, Vermont suffers greatly from blatant institutional capture by outside corporate special interests.
+A. First and foremost, the government of an independent Vermont will be able to respond to the needs and desires of its citizens better than it can if Vermont remains a part of the US Empire.
+Because it is dependent upon the US imperial machine for its livelihood, Vermont suffers greatly from blatant institutional capture by outside corporate special interests.
 Citizens of Vermont do not get a complete and fair vetting of ideas regarding the highest and best use of our government and treasure, because we are limited by the narrow menu of options served up by the federal government and their corporate partners.
-This menu of options includes: prosecuting illegal resource wars, subsidizing the planet-destroying fossil fuel industry and agricultural Industry, and allowing Wall Street to siphon away the wealth of the nation in a “heads they win, tails they win” game of musical chairs.
-This institutional capture limits a full and honest discussion about how government can best serve its citizens.
+This menu of options includes: prosecuting illegal resource wars, subsidizing the planet-destroying fossil fuel industry and agricultural Industry, and allowing Wall Street, in collusion with both major political parties, to siphon away the wealth of the US This institutional capture limits a full and honest discussion about how government can best serve its citizens.

 Q. Could Vermont survive economically as an independent republic?

-Q. Describe the steps necessary for Vermont independence to be successful.
+Q. Describe the steps necessary for Vermont to become an independent republic.

 A. First things first.
-We must establish the desire for Vermont independence by providing a steady stream of reliable information to Vermont citizens, and supporting initiatives that strengthen Vermont sovereignty, rather than promoting dependence on second-hand options passed down from the U.S. of Empire.
+We must establish the desire for Vermont independence by providing a steady stream of reliable information to Vermont citizens, and supporting initiatives that strengthen Vermont sovereignty, rather than promoting dependence on the U.S. of Empire.

 Example #2.
 If Vermont can pass educational reform that improves our children’s educational experience without federal educational mandates and oppressive standardized testing schedules, then Vermont cuts another psychological tie with U.S. imperial dictates.

 Along the way, Vermont will reach a “tipping point” and realize that it doesn’t need the US of Empire to “solve” its problems.